-Total production of electronics hardware goods in India is estimated to reach US$ 104 billion by 2020.
+The total production of electronics hardware goods in India is estimated to reach US$ 104 billion by 2020.
 The electronics sector has several verticals in terms of its main constituents.
-At present the availability of data on the production from this sector is limited to the information provided by various industry Associations.
+At present the availability of data on the production from this sector is limited to the information provided by various industry associations.

 Foreign Direct Investments

-The government allows 100% foreign direct investment (FDI) under automatic route, no Industrial license requirement, payment of technical know-how fee and royalty for technology transfer under automatic route.
-During April 2000 to September 2015, nearly US$ 1,636.0 mn of FDI came into the electronics sector of India, accounting for 0.6 percent of the total FDI coming into the country.
+The government allows 100% foreign direct investment (FDI) under automatic route, no industrial license requirement, payment of technical know-how fee and royalty for technology transfer under automatic route.
+Cumulative foreign direct investments in the capital goods industry amounted to US$ 1.8 billion during April 2000 to June 2017 period.
+This was nearly 0.52 percent of the total FDI inflows in the country.

 The Indian electronics and hardware industry is expected to reach US$ 112-130 billion by 2018 as electronics and hardware manufacturers are looking to increase their manufacturing base in India to cater to the domestic market as well as the Middle East, Africa and SAARC countries#.